The Aeolian mode (natural minor scale) | Guitar lesson diagrams, patterns and theory

 min, min7, min9, min11, min7#5

-Here is the aeolian mode in twelve keys.
-Each jazz guitar student must memorize the structure of this minor type scale which is W-H-W-W-H-W-W and be able to play it in any key on the guitar.
+Here is the Aeolian mode in twelve keys.
+Each jazz guitar student must memorize the structure of this minor type scale that is W-H-W-W-H-W-W and be able to play it in any key on the guitar.
 The parent major scale is also shown in this chart, it is located a minor third above the tonal center (root).
-For example, it means that the A aeolian mode is related to the C major scale (ionian mode).
-These two modes are made up of the same tones but they have a different tonal center.
+For example, it means that the A Aeolian mode contains the same notes as the C major scale.
+These two modes are made up of the same tones, but they have a different tonal center.